 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
 Please read our disclosure policy.

 It has blueberries.
 It has cinnamon.
 It has generously-sized pieces of challah bread.
-Oh, and it’s so easily prepared the day before.
-Let me introduce you to your newest brunch friend: overnight blueberry French toast!
+Oh, and it’s so easy to prepare the day before.
+Let me introduce you to your newest breakfast/brunch friend: overnight blueberry French toast!

 Save this post!